nlapshin/mongo-gridfs-storage/README.md

 * **Description**

     Method remove file into MongoDB file storage by id.
-Return Promise that must be resolved with a 'true' value in the end.
+Return Promise that must be resolved with a file id in the end.

 * **Sample call**